fedexu/AndroidGameEngine/README.md

 ## TODO improvment

+- Add feature with a "GameActivityManager" to navigate through activitys.

 - Implements collision check with Reycast instead of the AABB.

 - Modify the structure for a multi-thread Engine architecture.